berttejeda/bert.cheater/README.md

 As such, the default search logic is _all_, where all search terms must occur in the topic header (logically equivalent to AND).

-If you want to broaden your search criteria, use the `-a/--any` flag, instructing `bt-cheater` to consider _any_ search term present in the topic header (logically equivalent to OR).
+Not Yet Implemented: If you want to broaden your search criteria, use the `-a/--any` flag, instructing `bert.cheater` to consider _any_ search term present in the topic header (logically equivalent to OR).

 # How do I get started?

 ## Installation

 * Install via `go install`<br />
-`go install github.com/berttejeda/bert.cheater.go@latest`
+`go install github.com/berttejeda/bert.cheater@latest`